jimmieego/reading-notes/CSS/CSS-in-Depth.md

 - The container behaves like a block display element, filling 100% of the available width.
 - Your design doesn’t need to fill every cell of the grid.
 Leave a cell empty where you want to add whitespace.
 - Each grid item must be a child element of the grid container.

+### Flexbox vs. grid

+Flexbox is basically one-dimensional, whereas grid is two-dimensional.
+With flexbox, if lines wrap, items in one row don't necessarily align with items in another row.

+Flexbox works from the content out, whereas grid works from the layout in.
+Flexbox lets you arrange a series of items in a row or column, but their sizes don’t need to be explicitly set.
+Instead, the content determines how much space each item needs.
+With grid, you are first and foremost describing a layout, then placing items into that structure.